If you want your hydrangeas to bloom big every year, you have to fertilize them at the right time.

 These early months of the growing season are extremely important for hydrangeas.

-This is the time when the plant is coming out of the dormancy stage.
+This is when the plant comes out of the dormancy stage.

 At this stage, you should use a balanced fertilizer.
 For example, the 10-10-10 fertilizer.